python/cpython/Doc/library/configparser.rst

    single: Windows ini file

 This module provides the classes :class:`RawConfigParser` and :class:`SafeConfigParser`.
-They implement a basic configuration file parser language which provides a structure similar to what you would find in Microsoft Windows INI files.
+They implement a basic configuration language which provides a structure similar to what's found in Microsoft Windows INI files.
 You can use this to write Python programs which can be customized by end users easily.